saschaheylik/halive/README.md

 `halive`

-Adjust it, then re-run halive from inside your project directory. hcfgExtensions is a list of default GHC extensions to use accross all modules (like default-extensions in stack.yaml).
+Adjust it, then re-run halive from inside your project directory. cfgExtensions is a list of default GHC extensions to use accross all modules (like default-extensions in stack.yaml).

 `halive`